 And change at

-1076.62: The Emergency NAI Information field is a variable-length UTF-8 field formatted in accordance with IETF RFC 4282.
+1076.62: The Emergency NAI Information field is a variable-length field encoded using UTF-8 and formatted in accordance with IETF RFC 4282.

 Note to commenter: RFC 3986 does not define an encoding, rather it defines a format.